 Diet is the single most important element of developing energy for your workout.
-What you eat prepares your body to perform at its maximum during any type of exercise.
-Selecting the correct foods can increase your energy during your time working out.
-The optimum time to eat a meal is one to two hours before you start your workout.
-This amount of time allows your body to store the energy you will need to push your muscles to their limits.
+Really.
+What you eat can increase your energy and prepares your body to perform at its maximum during any type of exercise.
+And when you eat is almost as important as what foods you choose.
+The optimal time to eat a meal is one to two hours before you start your workout — this will allow your body to store the energy you'll need to push your muscles to their limits.

-While fruit is important in your diet and should be eaten every day, it is vital to consume before working out in the gym.
-Fruit serves two very important tasks in the body.
+While fruit is important in your diet and should be eaten every day, it's a smart food to eat particularly before working out.
+That's because fruit serves two very important tasks in the body.
 First, it dilates the blood vessels so they can carry oxygen to the cells and removes waste products.
-The second purpose of eating fruit is to provide the body with a source of simple sugars that will fuel the body immediately.
+Second, fruit provides the body with a source of simple sugars that will fuel the body immediately.

 Protein is a mandatory component of your pre-workout meal.
-It is the major building block of new muscles developed in the gym.
-Protein has other important tasks to perform in the body during a workout.
 It helps maintain the proper nitrogen balance within the muscles and provides the essential building blocks for the repair and growth of muscle tissue.
 Consume protein throughout the day to keep your body supplied with not only fuel for energy but also with the nutrients required to repair and maintain our bodies.
-Providing a sufficient supply of protein will help to avoid hunger cravings and prevent the body from using your muscle to provide energy for the body.
+Eating enough protein also helps you avoid hunger cravings and prevents the body from using your muscle to provide energy for the body.

 Changing your eating habits to provide sustained food intake is just as important as what you are eating.
 Your body continually requires energy to make it through the day.
 This energy comes from the foods that you eat.
 With the goal of consistently working out with abundant energy in mind, you must prepare for that all through the day.
 You body builds the glycogen on a constant basis and if there is little or no glycogen available to meet your body’s energy needs it will begin to break down muscle to obtain the necessary energy.
 This process is the main reason you need to provide your body with good foods every two to three hours of the waking day.